Unemployment Insurance: Oregon

 Federal law and guidance on this subject should be reviewed together with this section.

 Author: Iris Tilley, Barran Liebman LLP

 - Most Oregon employers are subject to the Oregon Unemployment Insurance Law.
 See Employer Coverage.

 - Claimants must meet certain requirements in order to be eligible for unemployment benefits.
 See Employee Eligibility.

 - Under certain circumstances, workers may not qualify for unemployment benefits.
 See Disqualification From Benefits.

 - Unemployment benefits will generally last for up to 26 weeks.
 See Benefits.

-- Employers must follow specified notice requirements.
-See Notice Requirements.
+- Employers must follow specified notice and posting requirements.
+See Notice and Posting Requirements.

 - Oregon offers the Work Share Program, a voluntary program to help employers retain a group of employees who would otherwise have been laid off.
 See Work Share Program.